100 Most Famous Paintings In The World [Masterpieces Of Art]

 Leonardo’s Mona Lisa is one of the most famous paintings in the world.
-Today, it is in the Louvre in Paris, but it was produced in Florence when Leonardo moved there to live from about 1500-1508.
-Mona Lisa looks directly out at us, the viewers, which was something unconventional for a woman in a portrait to do at that time.
+Today, it's housed at the Louvre in Paris, France but it was created in Florence, Italy when Leonardo moved there to live from 1500-1508.
+Mona Lisa looks directly out at us, the viewers, which was something unconventional for a portrait painting during that time.

 Starry Night is one of the most recognized art pieces in the world.
 Resonating with so many people around the world, it is a testament to its own originality which is timeless and universal.

 Vermeer's most well-known painting.
 Delineates a young lady, looking at her observer, in a yellow-brown dress, wearing an oriental turban, and an unrealistically huge pearl in her ear.

 The Last Supper is a late fifteenth-century Christian painting done by the world renowned Italian artist Leonardo da Vinci.
 It's housed at the Convent of Santa Maria Delle Grazie in Milan, Italy.

 The Kiss is a unique oil painting, which includes silver and gold leafs.
 It was painted between 1907 and 1908 during the time of Klimt's "Golden Period".